 “As they are checking on him some guy starts walking towards them, two of the women turn to look and the freak just stops dead in his tracks.
 They go to say ‘hi’ to him and he starts screaming for them to leave him alone, while he is flailing his arms wildly.
 Then he takes off running, running like people are trying to kill him.
 He runs right into this other woman trying to get to the ladies night!
 As she gets up he starts crab walking as fast as he can backwards then runs down the alley screaming like a madman.
 My friend and the group of women start following him, desperately trying to hold their laughter.
 He leaves the damn alley pulls over the trashcan and screams gibberish at the two women walking towards the ladies night.
-Then he runs into the ladies night and holds the doors closed so they can’t get in.
+Then he runs into the bar holding the ladies night and holds the doors closed so they can’t get in.
 For five minutes they are knocking at the door before they decided to just leave and wait him out at another bar.
 He said they were dying with laughter at this point.
 They were standing there having a smoke when this psycho goes running out of the bar as fast as he can go through the intersection, just barely misses getting hit by a car.
 They were dying they were laughing so hard.
 Those must have been some great drugs that guy was on.
 Can you believe that shit?!
 They said it was the highlight of their night.
 Man I wish I could have seen it.”

 Sheepishly he responds to his friend’s outlandish story “uh, yeah.
 That sounds crazy.”

 “So, what did you do last night man?” his friend asks.